 Gladys, Gordon’s sister, was renowned for China Gift Store (235-237 Rundle Street), which she opened at the age of 16, making her the first woman to incorporate a business in South Australia and import goods from overseas.
 She offered "embroidered napery, hand-carved woodwork, ivory, amber, and jade ornaments imported direct from the East".
 Gladys also sold furniture with pearl inlays, Chinese silk lounge sets, linens and tableware.
 After her shop closed in 1985 her name was retained by the present fashion house.

-Another sibling of Gordon and Gladys had a fruit and nut shop, where "the products of Brazil, Barcelona, Canton, Southern China, are on display side by side with products from Queensland, Spain, California, and our own state of South Australia" in 'cute little Chinese jars'.
+Another sibling, George, had a fruit and nut shop, where "the products of Brazil, Barcelona, Canton, Southern China, are on display side by side with products from Queensland, Spain, California, and our own state of South Australia" in 'cute little Chinese jars'.